mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 I said, “No. I have permanent residence.”

-But still I am a foreigner, so she continued to ask me, “You should write down what the purpose of going to the United States.”
+But still I am a foreigner, so she continued to ask me, “You should write down what [is your] purpose of going to the United States.”

-I wrote down in Japanese, “[*kikyō*],” which means going back to the home.
+So I wrote down in Japanese, “[*unintelligible*],” which means going back home.

 *[Pause, followed by laughter.]*